 Eyjafjallajökull has become a popular attraction following its eruption in 2010.
 During the early days of the eruption, thousands of people made their way to Iceland to marvel over it, with many hopping on planes and helicopters for the optimal view.

 Overall, the space within Þríhnúkagígur's magma chamber is about 150,000 cubic meters.
-It is entered by boarding a small mining lift at the entrance, which will lower you down 120 metres to the base of the enormous cavern.
+It is entered by boarding a small mining lift at the entrance, which will lower you down 120 meters to the enormous cavern base.
 The bottom covers roughly the same amount of area as a football field, giving you plenty of space to explore.

 To put these numbers into perspective, the Statue of Liberty could easily fit inside Þríhnúkagígur.

-Besides its scale, the most impressive thing about this magma chamber is its vivid colouration.
-The lava within the chamber held many elements brought up from the mantle of the earth, and the vibrant shades of these are on full display; the walls are dyed red, green and yellow by iron, copper and sulphur respectively.
+Besides its scale, the most impressive thing about this magma chamber is its vivid coloration.
+The lava within the chamber held many elements brought up from the earth's mantle, and the vibrant shades of these are on full display; the walls are dyed red, green, and yellow by iron, copper, and sulfur, respectively.

 Photo by Jackmac34

 The Grímsvötn volcanic system is the most volatile volcanic system out of the thirty that exist in Iceland.
-Located under Vatnajökull glacier in the south-east, its craters are largely invisible beneath the ice.
-When an eruption here occurs, however, the resulting ash clouds are some of the greatest and most deadly.
+Located under the Vatnajökull glacier in the southeast, its craters are largely invisible beneath the ice.
+However, when an eruption occurs, the resulting ash clouds are some of the greatest and most deadly.